JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

  8
 ```

-The dot syntax allows us to operate on multiple arrays (even of different shapes)
+The dot syntax allows us to operate on multiple arrays even of different shapes.
+The following example takes a column vector and a row vector, broadcasts them into the matrix (the smallest superset of both vectors) and then performs the sum.

 ```jldoctest dot
 julia> y = [1 2 3 4]; # row vector